 Both have some legends attached to them yet, both are very different from each other.
 While you can till the crater in one, you can only admire the other from above.
 Both can be seen spewing Sulphur fumes.
 We also witnessed from afar the Mount Batur.

 Besides Hiking, rock climbing, camping, night treks etc. surfing and water sports are a few things which are very popular among the tourists as well as the locals.
 The beach where the movie ‘Eat, Pray & Love’ was shot is here.
 People come here, rent a place and learn surfing and snorkeling.
 The locals dote on it and now I can also swear by its natural beauty and delicious food.

 Indonesia is a traveler’s paradise and a tourist’s heaven.
 It is a secular republic with Muslim majority.
 There is no state religion, and the people are tolerant towards other ethnicities and religions.
 People are warm and friendly and helpful.

-If you want a particular region to discover, I recommend Manado in Northern Sulawesi Indonesia.
+If you want a particular region to discover, Manado in Northern Sulawesi Indonesia is a good bet.

 When are you booking your tickets for Indonesia? 🙂

 If you want to travel places with us, we suggest you to join us on our Facebook travel page.